HugAgent: A Human Simulation Benchmark for Individual-Level Reasoning: Evaluation

 The \textbf{synthetic track} follows the same survey and interview protocol but is designed for \textit{auxiliary and extensibility testing}.
 It provides a controlled setting for examining model sensitivity, scaling behavior, and cross-domain generalization under scripted causal belief networks (CBNs).
 While the human track grounds evaluation in real participant reasoning, the synthetic track extends the benchmark toward scalable stress testing and potential future applications in simulated social environments.

-In practice, model predictions for both tasks---\emph{belief-state inference} (BSI) and \emph{belief dynamic update} (BDU)---are first computed independently.
+In practice, model predictions for both tasks---\emph{belief state inference} (BSI) and \emph{belief dynamics update} (BDU)---are first computed independently.
 All metrics (accuracy, MAE, and directional accuracy) are averaged across the three domains (\emph{healthcare}, \emph{surveillance}, \emph{zoning}) before aggregation into the unified score defined in Equation~\ref{eq:unifiedscore_modified}.
 Reported results in Section~\ref{sec:results} and subsequent findings are therefore based on the human track unless explicitly noted otherwise.